camilajure/camilajure/README.md

  👋 Hi, I’m Camila

- I am a Full Stack Developer.
+ I am a Full Stack Developer💻.

-  Do intensive henry bootcamp With training in HTML, CSS, JavaScript, Git, React, Redux, NodeJs, Express, and SQL databases.
+  Do intensive henry bootcamp🚀🚀 with training in HTML, CSS, JavaScript, Git, React, Redux, NodeJs, Express, and SQL databases.

  I am interested in developing myself in the field of technology, and excited to enter the IT workforce soon.